dminear/ayso55.org/index.md

 the trainings available, the team parents have Safe Haven training, etc… Thank them when you see them at your field on game day!
 Thank them for on other days too!
-I thank them every chance I can, for without their collective efforts I’m not sure where we’d be!
+I thank them every chance I can, for without their collective efforts I'm not sure where we'd be!

 Anne Brasie – our Secretary, keeps the minutes at our Board meetings.
-I’ve been told I talk a lot so her job isn’t easy!
+I've been told I talk a lot so her job isn't easy!
 Thanks Anne!

 Reading this on our website?
 Thank Dan Minear our Webmaster extraordinaire!